Musyoki-Gerald/pharmacy-management-system/README.md

 prescription and over-the-counter drugs or about general health issues.
 Pharmacists have an in-depth knowledge of the chemistry of various drugs how they react in humans, and also how drugs interact with each other.
 The pharmacy management system is a management system that is designed to improve accuracy and enhance safety and efficiency in the pharmaceutical store.
-It is a computer based system which helps the Pharmacist to improve inventory management, cost, and medical safety.
+It is a computer-based system which helps the Pharmacist to improve inventory management, cost, and medical safety.
 The system allows users to enter a manufacturing and expiry date for a particular product or drug during opening stock and sales transactions.
 It also involves manual entry upon arrival of new